Mahid-parbatani/mahid_99/README.md

 # mahid_99
-this is a ost pracical
+this is a ost practical